Sell your house at the wrong time and the consequences of that careless decision will haunt you down the road.

 Hang on too long when you’re in financial trouble and you could end up with a foreclosure or short sale.
 Jump the gun out of fear when the market’s down, and you’ll miss the upswing right around the corner.
 Want to stay for the memories but not the maintenance?
 Prepare to watch your home’s value chip away every year and net less in the end.

-When you set out to buy a home, a mortgage lender makes sure you’re ready with a look into your income, credit history, and cash reserves.
-But when you question “Should I sell my house now or wait?” it’s on you to make a smart move.
+When you set out to buy a home, a mortgage lender helps to make sure you’re ready with a look into your income, credit history, and cash reserves.
+But when you question “Should I sell my house now or wait?” it’s on you — and only you — to make a smart move.